ajgbarnes/bbc-micro-repton/README.md

-# Repton - Work in progress
+# Repton

 This is a disassembly of the **Superior Software** game **Repton**.
 Originally written by **Tim Tyler** in 1985.

-Always been fascinated by this game and wanted to get inside its author's head hence...
+This is an absolutely iconic game for the BBC Micro and Electron.
+And I have always been fascinated by this game and wanted to get inside its author's head who was 15 or 16 at the time he wrote it, hence... here we are.

 You can play the game in your browser here at [bbcmicro.co.uk](http://www.bbcmicro.co.uk/game.php?id=266)

 I do not hold the copyright to the original game, only the disassembly labelling and comments.

-Status
-- The commenting isn't quite finished yet by some margin.
-- All of REPTON1 is commented and will assemble byte identical
-- Script written to take extracted REPTON2 and EOR with $FF to decode
-- REPTON2 mostly commented - need to walk through again (slowly)
-- REPTON2 compiles to be byte identical to the original (before EOR with $FF)
-- REPTON2 converts to be byte identical to the original (after EOR with $FF)

-At the moment, REPTON1 and REPTON2 have to be manually added to the template image (repton.ssd)
+Feedback and comments are always appreciated to help preserve and understand the internals of this classic.

+Maps are documented in the spreadsheet [repton-maps.xlsx](https://github.com/ajgbarnes/bbc-micro-repton/blob/main/repton-maps.xlsx)

 # Disassembly